MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/winsat-mem.md

 ---
 title: winsat mem
-description: Reference topic for winsat mem, which tests system memory bandwidth in a manner reflective of large memory to memory buffer copies, as are used in multimedia processing. ms.prod: windows-server ms.technology: manage-windows-commands winms.topic: article
+description: Reference article for winsat mem, which tests system memory bandwidth in a manner reflective of large memory to memory buffer copies, as are used in multimedia processing. ms.prod: windows-server ms.technology: manage-windows-commands winms.topic: article